 Businesses should give back directly to the communities they reside in and are supported by.
 This not only ingratiates a company with their local community, but gives their employees a chance to participate in programs they are directly invested in and provides the business with the opportunity to weave cause marketing into their promotions.
 A properly implemented CSR program is mutually beneficial to the company that is using it as well as the communities they interact with.

 Companies giving back to communities at all levels, locally to internationally, isn’t exactly a new or radical concept.
 Corporate powerhouses like Google, Disney, Microsoft, 3M, and even Lego all have great reputations for their philanthropic CSR efforts, and these have been shown to be very good for business.
-Whether it’s investing in solar that benefits the public, or directly funding research to eliminate some of the world’s most stubborn diseases, good CSR does wonders for a company’s image, and has helped achieve much of this.
+Whether it’s investing in solar technology that benefits the public, or directly funding research to eliminate some of the world’s most stubborn diseases, good CSR does wonders for a company’s image, and technology has helped achieve much of this.

 Sustainability